 1) Generate Ideas

-The development of a new product or service usually starts with an initial idea which can be attained by the employees, research and develop department, customer suggestions or competitors’ products.
+The development of a new product or service usually starts with an initial idea which can be attained by the employees, research and development department, customer suggestions or competitors’ products.
 There are many ways to come up with an idea.
 To begin with, you can ask yourself the following questions:

 - Are there any changes to be made in the existing products?